CBRadi0/TDC_Calculator/Readme.md

 Run the TDC_COMPUTER.html file to get started.

-WARNING Do Not Alter the files within the files folder
+WARNING: Do Not Alter the files within the files folder

 The Angle on Bow function is a bit funky it works, you just have to use it in the specified manner.